 Clearing the TXEN bit during a transmission will cause the transmission to be aborted and will reset the transmitter.
 The DT and CK pins will revert to hi-impedance.
 If either of the CREN or SREN bits are set during a transmission, the transmission is aborted and the DT pin reverts to a hi-impedance state (for a reception).
 The CK pin will remain an output if the CSRC bit is set (internal clock).
 The transmitter logic is not reset although it is disconnected from the pins.
-In order to reset the transmitter, the user has to clear the TXEN bit.
-If the SREN bit is set (to interrupt an on-going transmission and receive a single word), then after the single word is received, the SREN bit will be cleared and the serial port will revert back to transmitting since the TXEN bit is still set.
+In order to reset the transmission and receive a single word), then after the single word is received, the SREN bit will be cleared and the serial port will revert back to transmitting since the TXEN bit is still set.
 The DT line will immediately switch from hi-impedance receive mode to transmit and start driving.
 To avoid this the TXEN bit should be cleared.